Last modified: September 14, 2023

-The StoryCorps Archive collects and shares interview information through (1) the website currently available at archive.storycorps.org (along with any successor websites) (the “Site”), (2) the mobile application (along with any successor mobile applications) (the “App”), (3) any software, data feeds, widgets, materials, content and any other services available on or through the Site and/or App (collectively, the “Services”).
+Collectively, the above shall be known as the “Sites”.
+The Sites, along with any mobile application or successor mobile applications (each an “App”), and any software, data feeds, widgets, materials, content and any other services available on or through the Sites and/or App are herein collectively known as the “Services”.

 - Account Information.
-When you create an account, you will provide information that could be Personally Identifiable Information (e.g. your username, email address, and photograph) or Non-Personally Identifiable Information (e.g. your gender, hobbies, favorite activities, occupation and any other information you choose to disclose).
-If you sign into the Services through your Facebook account, we will have access to any information on your account that you grant us permission to, such as your username, photos, and email address.
+When you create an account, we will collect the following account information: username and password, as well as any other information you choose to disclose such as your gender, hobbies, favorite activities and occupation.
+If you sign into the Services through your Facebook, Google or Apple account, we will have access to any information on your Facebook, Google or Apple account, as applicable, that you grant us permission to, such as your username, photos, and email address.

 Information We Collect from Your Use of the Services